Skip to main content

 Once completed, the backtest job page shows:

-• Tested: Number of evaluations processed.
+• Tested: Number of token timelines evaluated.

-• Winners (24h/72h): Tokens that reached the threshold multiple within 24 or 72 hours.
+• Window winners: Tokens that reached the threshold multiple inside the effective backtest window.

 • Precision: Proportion of matches that were winners.